 The first few days of his leadership will be crucial, both internally and publicly.

-Muller's performance needs to be assured, certain and authentic.
+Muller's performance needs to be assured and authentic.
 The exposure he gets in the next week is likely to be the most intense he will ever get.

 • 'OK boomer': National Party leader candidate Todd Muller the man who copped insult from Chlöe Swarbrick